Buying a First Home Could Be Very Challenging: Here’s Why

 Despite some of these challenges that come with buying a home in 2025 for first-time homebuyers, there are some perks to buying this year:

-Decreasing Mortgage Interest Rates
+Stable Mortgage Interest Rates

-Right now, mortgage rates are relatively low compared to the same time last year.
 With a lower rate, homebuyers can save tens of thousands of dollars over the life of their loans on interest.
 Now is still a great time to get into the market, despite high home prices.
+Locking in a rate sooner rather than later can make a big difference in the cost of a mortgage.
+Even a 1% increase can make a huge difference.

 Lenders Are More Competitive